nachocaru/xaprb.com/content/blog/2008-06-15-what-is-it-like-to-write-a-technical-book.md

 <p>This was made worse by the fact that the production editing process was done in Microsoft Word.
 I don't have or use Word.
 That would have been OK, but as I already mentioned, OO.org's markup and review capabilities are pretty limited.
 The editor used markup comments extensively to clarify a lot of questions she had.
 These are precisely OO.org's weakest point.
 So I ended up using my wife's laptop, which has Word on it, to review the files.
 This refreshed my memory on how buggy Word is -- I would say even buggier than OO.org.
 Word crashed I can't tell you how many times, and the display and formatting issues were just ridiculous.
 Sometimes entire pages were lost or scrambled.
 I'd see the middle of a paragraph at the end of one page, scroll to the beginning of the next page, and see some content that belonged much later in the book.
 I'd click something to insert a note or edit a change, and it would freak out and put my cursor at the very top of the file; or just plain crash.
 This process was much slower than it should have been.
 I stand by my assertion that a word processing program is a terrible tool for writing a book.</p>

 <p>But eventually, I got through it.
 And then, after that, I was really done.
 Right?
-Eh&#8230; no.  At this point I got an actual schedule of the remaining steps.</p>
+Eh... no.  At this point I got an actual schedule of the remaining steps.</p>

 <ul>
 	<li>Copyedit</li>